Tumbarumba Shire

-The last mayor of Tumbarumba Shire was Cr.
-Ian Chaffey, an independent politician.
+The last mayor of Tumbarumba Shire was Ian Chaffey, an independent politician.

 Council

 Current composition and election method

 At the time of dissolution, Tumbarumba Shire Council was composed of eight councillors elected proportionally as a single ward.
 All councillors were elected for a fixed four-year term of office.
 The mayor was elected by the councillors at the first meeting of the council.
 The last election was held on 8 September 2012 and the makeup of the council was as follows: